wpgp/pypopRF/README.md

-# PopuPy
+# pypopRF

-PopuPy is a Python package for population prediction and dasymetric mapping using machine learning techniques.
+pypopRF is a Python package for population prediction and dasymetric mapping using machine learning techniques.
 It provides a comprehensive toolkit for processing geospatial data, training models, and generating high-resolution population distribution maps.

 ## Features